phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 ![A single tile containing the average publication dates for the prefix 978-06](publication-date-978-06-small.png)

-I targeted a size of ~100kB per tile, which means a size of 2000 pixels times 633 ($=2000/\sqrt{10}$).
+I targeted a size of ~100kB per tile, which resulted in a size of 2000 pixels times 633 ($=2000/\sqrt{10}$).

 For each dataset, we store different information per pixel.
-In this case, I subtracted 1800 from the publication year to get a range of 1800 to 2055.
+In this case, I subtracted 1800 from the publication year to get a range of 1800 to 2055 in 8 bits.
 The red channel contains the average publication year of each book in the pixel, the blue channel contains the ratio of books present (e.g. if 50% of books exist, blue channel would be 127/255).

 At the maximum zoom level on the other hand, I decided to map exactly 1 book to 1 pixel for accuracy: